It’s a Tuesday afternoon and the monthly SHARE group meeting in Sotuba is about to get started.

 SHARE is our special savings program for pregnant women.
-They not only save funds for their maternal care and delivery, but they also receive information about their health and pregnancies and plenty of support.
+At each meeting, women not only save funds for their maternal care and delivery, they also receive maternal health information, as well as sharing and receiving plenty of support.
 Everyone is welcomed warmly; there are plenty of chairs waiting and you can settle right into one and join the circle.

 Perhaps the most important relationship they build is with the midwife, which helps them build the trust they need to deliver at the health center with her help.
 The monthly talks provide a safe space to ask questions and get all the information they would not otherwise have, which also builds their confidence.
 Women note that their connection with her feels more like that of a trusted friend.

 At the end of their meeting, you notice that saying goodbye seems to be the hardest part.
 Women linger and chat, checking in with those who gave birth, asking about someone who stayed home today.
-They all must get home to continue with their day’s chores, but are soaking up every moment, until they meet again next month.
+They all must get home to continue with their day’s chores, but they are soaking up every moment, until they meet again next month.